 STEP THREE: FORMAL PARTNERSHIP (CONTRACT) PROCESS

-If an organization is not a formal partner students need to contact Jaime Klaus, Assistant Director of Internships Programs to ensure a partnership is established before they begin their field experience/practicum.
-This process can be lengthy, so students are advised to start this process a semester before they plan to do their applied practice experience.
+If an organization is not a formal partner students need to contact their AP experience Advisor to ensure a partnership is established before they begin their AP experience.
+This process can be lengthy, so students are advised to start this process a semester before they plan to do their AP experience.

 STEP FOUR: IPHS 650 REGISTRATION**

 In order to register for this course students need to submit the IPHS 650 Registration Form/Learning Agreement and submit it to their division Academic Coordinator and/or AP Experience Advisor.

 - Students are expected to perform duties & activities outlined in the learning agreement.

 - Students must complete any additional division-level requirements or assignments (journal entries).** Contact your AP Experience Advisor for more information.

 AFTER APPLIED PRACTICE EXPERIENCE

 - Students should reflect on how the experiences & skills that they have learned or enhanced can be used to meet their career goals, and how these experiences can inform and help guide their future career decisions.
 Students are encouraged to attend UIC SPH Career Events and schedule an appointment with UIC SPH Career Services Office staff to help them explore and reflect on how their experiences relate to their overall career goals and life/career satisfaction.

 - Roles & Responsibilities of Students, Advisors, & Preceptors

 - Tips for Initial Conversation with Potential Organization or Preceptor